Blog » ON THE WAY TOWARDS COMMON-LAW? – NEW LAW REFORMING LITIGATION IN HUNGARY

 06 May 2020

-While COVID-19 has been dominating the headlines of the press, a new act, entered into force on 1st April 2020, fundamentally reforming the role of the judge-made law in Hungary, has received less attention.
-Why this landmark bill has been passed?
-To what extent does it mean the import of common law and what will be its effects for litigations?
-We address these question in this article.
+While COVID-19 has been dominating the headlines, a new act, which entered into force on 1 April 2020 and fundamentally reforms the role of judge-made law in Hungary, has received less attention.
+This article examines why this landmark bill was passed, the extent to which it means the adoption of common law and what its potential impact will be on litigation in Hungary.

-The act adopted by the Hungarian Parliament in December 2019, effective from 1st April 2020, marks a milestone in the development of Hungarian law, belonging to the Romano-Germanic legal family, since it is a shift from the above principle according to which law is made by the legislature, towards common law, where the existence of judge-made law is widely accepted.
+The act was adopted by Parliament in December 2019 and entered into force on 1 April 2020.
+It marks a milestone in the development of Hungarian law (which belongs to the Romano-Germanic legal family), since it is a shift from the above principle according to which law is made by the legislature, towards common law, where the existence of judge-made law is widely accepted.

-2. Judge-made law in the Hungarian legal system
+2. Judge-made law in Hungarian legal system

-- issuing department opinion, in which the designated judges in each department, interprets the legislation, also with a non-binding nature.
+- issue department opinions, in which the designated judges in each department interpret the legislation with a non-binding nature.

-For example, from 2017, the Curia issued general guidelines in the field of civil-and business law, to interpret new Civil Procedure Code, entered into force in 2018.
+For example, in 2017 the Supreme Court issued general guidelines in the field of civil and business law to interpret the new Civil Procedure Code, which entered into force in 2018.(3)

 3. Theoretical and practical problems